lhatsk/AlphaLink/README.md

 147 41 0.05
 ```

 residueFrom and residueTo are the residues crosslinked to each other (sequence numbering starts at 1).
 FDR is between 0 and 1.
+CSV format is not supported for distograms.

 The software may then be run with models based on upper bound distance thresholds or using generalized distograms.
 Distograms have shape LxLx128 with the following binning: torch.arange(2.3125,42,0.3125) and no group embedding.
 Last bin is a catch-all bin.
 The probabilities should sum up to 1.
 To use distograms, you have to set the distograms flag to True in the xl_embedder in config_crosslinks.py.

+## MSA subsampling

+MSAs can be subsampled to a given Neff with --neff.

 ## Usage